 This information paper shares the preliminary results of the DFMC GBAS flight data collection campaign conducted in October 2022 at the New Ishigaki Airport, Japan.
 The flights were conducted both in the daytime and nighttime, and ground and airborne data under moderately disturbed conditions were successfully obtained.

-Electronic Navigation Research Institute has been conducting a research on the DFMC GBAS since 2015.
+Electronic Navigation Research Institute has been conducting research on the DFMC GBAS since 2015.
 The main objective of the research is to enhance performances of GBAS under ionospheric active conditions such as the low magnetic latitude region.
 ENRI contributes with the research to the DFMC GBAS concept development activities by ICAO through this research.

 The main research topics includes the development of mockups of the ground and airborne subsystems of DFMC GBAS, validation of concepts by using the mockups, and scintillation effects on DFMC GBAS.
 The DFMC GBAS testbed consists of the ground and airborne mockups.
 The ground mockup was first installed at the Sendai Airport, Japan, and then relocated to the New Ishigaki Airport in 2019 by replacing the GAST D ground experimental prototype used in the GAST D SARPs validation activities.
 The airborne mockup was developed based on the GAST D airborne experimental system.